johnnyj2608/RomanticHut/README.md

 Created the filtered sorted sheet with the following formula in the highlighted cell:
 ```=SORT(FILTER(Manual!A3:B, Manual!A3:A>=TODAY()), 1, true)```

 Open Google `Apps Script` for your spreadsheet and paste the assets/js/AppsScript.js file.
-In the sendSms function, replace SID, AUTH, TWILIO, and EMAIL (phone number) with your own information.
+In the sendSms function, replace SID, AUTH, TWILIO (phone number), and EMAIL with your own information.

 ### Optional (Domain & Hosting)